A Detailed Look at Bathroom Waste Drawings: From Bathtub to Toilet to Sink

 • While these drawings are generally consistent across residential and commercial projects, they become significantly more extensive in facilities like hospitals and biotechnology facilities.
 However, the general rules remain applicable across different projects.

-Now, these are the drawings of wastes, so let's get closer to this bathroom.
-So what I have is that I have the lines of wastes from the bathtub, the toilet and the sink.
-You can see that there are size requirements, so I have a line of 1.5-inch wastes for the sink, a 3-inch waste for the toilet and a 2-inch waste for the bathtub.
+Now, these are the waste line drawings, so let's get closer to this bathroom.
+What I have here are the waste lines from the bathtub, the toilet, and the sink.
+You can see that there are size requirements—for example, a 1½-inch waste line for the sink, a 3-inch waste line for the toilet, and a 2-inch waste line for the bathtub.

 Take a look at this similar situation.
-3-inch waist that is opening and goes to the sink, to the bathtub and then to the sinks that are there.
-If I look at the isometrics, we have something similar to what we had before.
+There is a 3-inch waste line that branches off to the sink, the bathtub, and then to the additional sinks in that area.
+If I look at the isometric views, we have something similar to what we saw before.

-Now, what is happening is that when it is solid, it goes down, when it is discontinuous, it goes up.
-So one of the requirements of this house was that the owner did not want to see any ventilated bathroom in the front of the house.
-So, one of the reasons, for example, why the ventilation of the bathroom goes up and up again, was to have the ventilation of the bathroom hidden behind the roof crest.
+Now, what's happening is that when the line is solid, it goes down, and when it is dashed, it goes up.
+One of the requirements for this house was that the owner did not want any bathroom vents visible at the front of the house.
+So, for example, the reason why the bathroom vent rises and loops back again is to keep the bathroom ventilation hidden behind the roof crest.

-So, again, I have my sink.
-This is the main bathroom.
-This is Jackie Jill's bathroom.
+So again, I have my sink.
+This is the Main Bathroom.
+This is the Jack and Jill Bathroom.

-This is the bathroom we just saw, and the kitchen is here on the right.
-So you can see that it says W for sink, cold water supply, and so on.
-But you can see that it is showing the sizes of the different drain lines as they leave the house.
+This is the bathroom we just saw, and the Kitchen is here on the right.
+You can see that it says “W” for sink, cold water supply, and so on.
+It's also showing the sizes of the different drain lines as they exit the house.

 Learn Blueprint Reading